St. Anthony's - St Anthony's Parish Drayton Valley

 I'd like to read a quote from (now deceased) - Eva (Hennessey) Donnelly, a parishioner from the beginning:

-"The revelation of the need to spread God's Word in this district was so strong in Fr.
+“The revelation of the need to spread God’s Word in this district was so strong in Fr.
 Sullivan, that he allowed no obstacle to prevent us from building our faith community.
-Thus, the fruits of his laborer work of our first resident Catholics took root.
-Great determination and courage were necessary, for there were many trials and errors, many joys and sorrows.
+Thus, the fruits of his labour and the volunteer work of our first resident Catholics took root.
+Great determination, and courage were necessary, for there were many trials and errors, many joys and sorrows.
 Especially at the beginning when there were no roads, no electric power, no running water, only rain, mud and skid shacks.
-There was little or no money - but thanks be to God there was lots of oil, which made all things possible - and so very quickly too!"
+There was little or no money - but thanks be to God there was lots of oil, which made all things possible - and so very quickly too!”

 Before long it became apparent that the Drayton Valley part of the Entwistle mission would soon be the largest part of the parish, and so Fr.
 Sullivan proceeded to set up a church in Drayton Valley.
 In December 1955 he moved a skid shack, his residence, on to the lot where the rectory now stands.
 St. Thomas Church in Tomahawk became a mission of St. Anthony's and was served by the local parish priest.

 In 1957, when Fr.
-Sullivan was transferred elsewhere, the shell of church was up and Archbishop Jordan had officially named the parish "St. Anthony's" on August 9, 1956.
+Sullivan was transferred elsewhere, the shell of church was up and the parish had been officially named “St. Anthony’s” by Archbishop Jordan on August 9, 1956.
 The church was built mostly with volunteer labour and donated materials.
 Fr.
 Sullivan himself spent many long hours pounding nails.

 Over the years, the various priests oversaw the many physical changes that took place in the parish, starting with Fr.
 Scriven, who arrived in 1957 and saw the completion of the church building.
 The church furnishings were early Canadian - or whatever you would call wooden benches and kneelers - that weren't nailed down.
 Our comfortable pews and padded kneelers would come later.